GoldWave

 Try the Troubleshooter to find a

 solution.
-Also use the Troubleshoot button in GoldWave, which is
+Also use the Test button in GoldWave, which is

-located on the Device or Test tab of the Control Properties window (press
+located on the Device tab of the Control Properties window (press

 the F11 key).